Oruawharo Homestead: History

-John Johnston was a wealthy upper-class landowner — Johnston purchased the Oruawharo run in the 1850s, by the mid 1860s the run had grown to 11738 acres.
-Oruawharo was not managed by Johnston who gave grazing rights to other men, until his son, Sydney, returned from Stonyhurst College, Lancashire, England.
+John Johnston was a wealthy upper-class landowner who purchased the Oruawharo run in the 1850s.
+The name Oruawharo is associated with Ruawharo, the main tohunga of the Tākitimu migratory canoe.
+The name may have been shortened from Te Maunga o Ruawharo.
+By the mid-1860s the run had grown to 11738 acres.
+Oruawharo was not farmed by Johnston, who gave grazing rights to other men, until his son Sydney returned from Stonyhurst College, Lancashire, England.
 In 1861, Sydney moved to the Oruawharo Station and lived in a bark hut until permanent accommodation was constructed.
 In 12 July 1873, Sydney married Sophia Marianne Lambert, daughter of a station owner.
 Johnston wanted a magnificent home for his newly-wed son that would evince his family's wealth and status, for this he hired the architect Charles Tringham, who had designed multiple houses for the upper-class in the Wellington Province.

-Tenders for the new property at Oruawharo were called for in December, 1878.
-In 1879 construction of the homestead had finished and on 2 October 1879, Sydney and his family moved into the homestead.
+Tenders for the new property at Oruawharo were called for in December 1878.
+In 1879 construction of the homestead had finished and on 2 October 1879 Sydney and his family moved into the homestead.
 Mr McLeod of Waipukaurau was the main contractor, with interior plastering done by Mr McGuire of Wellington.

 In 1887, Sydney purchased the Oruawharo Station from his deceased father.
 At the time the station had 17726 acres and 22,000 head of sheep.
 It had been larger at one point, with land of the station being surveyed off and turned into the Takapau township under Sydney's supervision.
 Some streets in Takapau are named after Sydney and his family.
 Oruawharo had several servants and would hold balls for the upper-class.
 In 1906 Lord Plunket stayed at the homestead whilst the Johnston's were in England.
 Earl Jellicoe also stayed at the house in 1923.